mb0/xelf-old/DESIGN.md

 other literals a appropriate combination operator is used if available.
 Users can redefine and reuse the dyn resolver to add custom delegations.

-Dynamic expressions direct a considerabl part of the resolution process, and provide a configurable way to extend the language with new syntax.
-Because the dyn resolver plays this central role it would be appropriate to avoid the lookup from the environemnt on every call.
+Dynamic expressions direct a considerable part of the resolution process, and provide a configurable way to extend the language with new syntax.
+Because the dyn resolver plays this central role it would be appropriate to avoid the lookup from the environment on every call.
 Changing the dyn resolver should be possible, but is unusual enough as to justify new resolution context.
 The context can have a custom dyn resolver set and otherwise falls back on a built-in default.